 If you speak with authority, you will sound sure of yourself and as if you have done this many times before.
 Avoid raising your voice when asking something as it can give the sense of timidness and willingness to give into a price you may not want to pay.

-Know that not all stores are willing to negotiate
+Realize not all stores are willing to negotiate

 Some stores will not negotiate at all.
 It is just not their policy.
 If that is the case, you may need to try shopping elsewhere or just give in and pay the price on the store shelf.

-As I mentioned above, we were able to negotiate a discount on our first attempt of asking.
+As I mentioned above, we were able to negotiate a discount on our first attempt at asking.
 We weren’t sure they would do it, but we went in and showed them the cash, asked for a discount and were offered 5%.
 We were very happy with that.
 However, we were more thrilled that we paid for those items with cash and didn’t have to feel the burden of a bill coming our way in a few weeks (with hefty interest attached to it).